jtvkw2/Elastic-Learning-Intelligence/README.md

 ![ElasticGraph Logo](static/images/logo-banner.png "Title")

-A semantic search engine webapp built onto of a neo4j database which is indexed using ElasticSearch.
+A graph based semantic search engine webapp built onto of a ElasticSearch.
 Designed to connect and search large amounts of data from a simple user interface.

 ## This Project is Still Under Development
 Please check back later to use this tool once I have a release or help contribute to the project.